 MATERIAL ASSUMPTIONS AND GUIDANCE Concrete UBC Vancouver: All concrete in the baseline for UBC Vancouver Campus shall assume baseline mix with 20 SCM as specified in the New BC Provincial 2022 Industry Average Baseline.
 UBC Okanagan: All concrete in the baseline for UBC Okanagan Campus shall assume baseline mix as concrete without any SCM material specified in the New BC Provincial 2022 Industry Average Baseline.
 For both the campuses, all baselines should be of equivalent strength to the building design, unless lower strengths are enabled by structural design efficiencies.
 Insulation All insulation in the baseline shall have equivalent R-value if comparing different types of insulation, accounting for differences in R-value per inch of different insulation (Board, Blanket, Foamed in-place and Blown type) and associated changes in thicknesses.
-Glazing All glazing assemblies (Curtain wall & windows) shall assume the same number of panes of glazing as the building design.
-The glazing ratio of the baseline shall be the same as the building design.
-Steel Reinforcement (Rebar) The baseline shall reference the rebar EPD published by Concrete Reinforcing Steel Institute (CRSI), however the building design may reference product specific EPDs.
+Glazing All glazing assemblies (curtain wall & windows) shall be in the same location and have the same number of panes of glazing as the building design.
+The window to wall ratio of Steel Reinforcement (Rebar) The baseline shall reference the rebar EPD published by Concrete Reinforcing Steel Institute (CRSI), however the building design may reference product specific EPDs.
 If purposeful design decisions are made to reduce rebar quantities in concrete elements on a project, those needs be reflected in the embodied carbon calculations and reporting of the building design consistently and accurately.
-Steel The baseline shall reference the rebar EPD published by Concrete Reinforcing Steel Institute (CRSI), however the building design may reference product specific EPDs.
+Steel The baseline shall reference AISC EPD, however the building design may reference product specific EPDs.
 Aluminium Baselines for aluminum products shall refer to the relevant industry-wide EPD.
 Where available, give preference to Canadian industry-wide EPDs (e.g. AluQuebec) over US industry-wide EPDs.
 Wood Baselines shall reference relevant industry-wide EPDs from the Canadian Wood Council (CWC) or other relevant organizations.
-Other materials Please refer to CLF Material Baseline Report 2021 (https://carbonleadershipforum. org/2021-material-baseline-report/) to get granular in-depth information on embodied carbon (kgCO2 ^e) for different types of materials as listed in the table above.
+Other materials Please refer to CLF Material Baseline Report 2023 (https://carbonleadershipforum.org/clf-material-baselines-2023/) for information on embodied carbon (kgCO2e) for other materials.

-Figure 7 : Showing material baseline assumptions
+Figure 7: Showing material baseline assumptions

-4.6 | DATA SOURCE REQUIREMENTS INPUT (ASSESMENT INPUTS)
+4.6 | DATA SOURCE REQUIREMENTS- INPUT (ASSESMENT INPUTS)